 Treatment.
 We may share your health information with doctors or nurses at SUNY Downstate Medical Center who are involved in taking care of you and they may in turn use that information to diagnose or treat you.
 For example, our doctors may share your health information with another doctor inside our hospital or with a doctor at another hospital to determine how to diagnose or treat you.
+Your doctor may also share your health information with another doctor inside our hospital or with a doctor at another hospital to determine how to diagnose or treat you.
 Your doctor may also share your health information with another doctor to whom you have been referred for further health care.
+If your health information is electronically stored, and part of our Health Information Exchange (HIE), it may be accessible to other providers who may access it, if medically necessary.